 President V.V.Giri of India arrived in Dar es Salaam on Thursday (28 September) to spend?

-President V.V.Giri of India arrived in Dar es Salaam on Thursday (28 September) to spend four days on a state visit to Tanzania.
+Background: President V.V.Giri of India arrived in Dar es Salaam on Thursday (28 September) to spend four days on a state visit to Tanzania.

 He was welcomed at the airport by President Julius Nyerere.